 Genomics Aotearoa is an agile, leading-edge and collaborative platform, established to ensure that New Zealand is internationally participating and leading in the rapidly developing fields of genomics (the study of the genome, the complete set of genetic material present in a cell or organism) and bioinformatics (the development of methods and software tools for understanding the biological data derived from genomics).

-Genomics Aotearoa (GA) is an alliance of seven partners:
+Genomics Aotearoa (GA) is an alliance of nine partners:

 - Crown Research Institutes - AgResearch, ESR, Plant & Food Research, Manaaki Whenua - Landcare Research